pleonex/PlayMobic/docs/MODS.md

 - [Containers](#containers)
   - [Frame packets](#frame-packets)
 - [Key frame info table](#key-frames-table)
-  - Because it's at the end of the file, it prevents to support jumping in time when _download streaming_.
-You need to get the full file in order to be able to know where are they key frames.
-You can start streaming from start without jump support.

 The location of the audio codec info (codebook) is not yet clarified.